 One of the most important things you can do in any workplace is raise awareness of issues that affect your ability to work safely, so our message is: report it, record it, and repeat it.

 In Tom's case, we were able to source reports from medical professionals and ergonomic experts that said the ongoing repeated strain from pulling himself into his cabin was the cause of his injury.
-However, written evidence would have helped Tom's case and possibly would have led to a faster resolution to his claim.
+However, written evidence of reporting the workplace injury would have helped Tom's case and possibly would have led to a faster resolution to his workers' compensation claim.

 We have lawyers who specialise in a range of legal claims who travel to Tasmania.
 If you need a lawyer in Hobart, Launceston or elsewhere in Tasmania, please call us on 1800 675 346.